The Capitals enter the All-Star break losers of seven straight after a 6-3 loss to the Toronto Maple Leafs on Wednesday.

 An untimely penalty

 Ovechkin is doing just about everything he can to keep the Caps in this games and he scored again on Wednesday.
-But tonight's game really turned on an Ovechkin penalty in the second period.
+But this game really turned on an Ovechkin penalty in the second period.

 Ovechkin was called for cross-checking Kaspari Kapanen about two minutes after Nikita Zaitsev tied the game at 2.
 At that point, Washington had never trailed in the game.
 They had yielded leads of 1-0 and 2-1, but overall were playing significantly better than they did on Tuesday against the San Jose Sharks.